virkud/bios611-project1/README.md

 This analysis will be conducted in Rstudio, for which the script is contained in Analysis.R.

 ### Preliminary figures
-Age, race and sex among heart failure ICU patients compared with all other ICU patients.
+Age and sex among heart failure ICU patients compared with all other ICU patients.

 Using This Project